followynne/ITS_CloudProject_SoncinDAugelliGregoricchio/README.md

 ### Made by [E.Soncin](https://github.com/erikasoncin), [M.D'Augelli](https://github.com/MariodAugelli97), [M.Gregoricchio](https://www.matteogregoricchio.com/)

 **You can find the source code for this project at: [https://github.com/followynne/ITS_CloudProject_SoncinDAugelliGregoricchio](https://github.com/followynne/ITS_CloudProject_SoncinDAugelliGregoricchio)**
+This software is released under the [Apache License](/LICENSE), Version 2.0.

 Final Project for Cloud Service course at ([ITS-ICT Piemonte](http://www.its-ictpiemonte.it/), IBS 18-20).
 Teacher: [E. Zimuel](https://github.com/ezimuel).